Laqwanda-Nettles/Peace-of-Mind/README.md

 ## Photo Credits

-Journal Photo by Jess Bailey Designs
+- Journal Photo by Jess Bailey Designs
-Resources Photo by vectorjuice (Freepik)
+- Resources Photo by vectorjuice (Freepik)
-Mood Photo by pch.vector (Freepik)
+- Mood Photo by pch.vector (Freepik)
-Hero Image by Alexandro David
+- Hero Image by Alexandro David
-Sky Photo by Ithalu Dominguez
+- Sky Photo by Ithalu Dominguez
-Stars Photo by Toni Ferreira
+- Stars Photo by Toni Ferreira
-Light Photo by Singkham
+- Light Photo by Singkham
-Road Photo by Nout Gons
+- Road Photo by Nout Gons
-Mountain Photo by Simon Berger
+- Mountain Photo by Simon Berger
-Ice Photo by Pixabay
+- Ice Photo by Pixabay
+- Meditate Photo by Freepik
+- Notebook Photo by Freepik

+## Royalty Free Music

+Song by <a href="https://stocktune.com/free-music/whispers-of-the-stream-66136-56579">StockTune</a>